 - Garden ponds – As mentioned, any open water can pose danger to young children as most don’t know how to swim or know how to get out of the situation.
 Place safety grills or a cover or possibly fill in the pond to avoid drowning accidents in the garden.

 Aside from homes, vehicles such as motorcycles, ATVs and cars can be potential sources of accidents involving children.
 Center for Disease Control and Prevention conducted a study from 2001-2004 and found out that motorcycle crashes had resulted to nonfatal injuries among children and teenagers.
 Off road motorcycle riding injuries include fracture, internal injury, and head injury.
 Cases were defined as injuries among patients below the age of 19 years who were injured while riding off-road as the driver or passenger on a motorcycle.
 Consumer Product Safety Commission, on the other hand, reported that out of the 2,775 ATV-related fatalities of children younger than 16 years of age, 1,184 (43 percent) were younger than 12 years of age.
 Children are usually passengers in an All-Terrain Vehicle that are driven by adults.
 Children sustain injuries in car accidents especially if they are not properly placed in their car seat or restraint.
 There are laws that require parents to make sure their children are riding safe in cars, legal consequences may follow if you are not following these safe precautions properly.
 If your child has been injured in a Utah accident from someone’s negligence, you are entitled to compensation for the pain and suffering your child has endured because of the incident.
-Call Christensen & Hymas at 801-506-0800 for free consultation.
-To read our article on children accidents, click here.
+Call Christensen & Hymas at 801-506-0800 for a free consultation.

 Learn your Rights.
 Get Answers.
 Free.